 Basic Scattergories Rules

-The point of Scattergories is to come up with unique answers.
+The basics of how to play Scattergories involve coming up with unique answers.
 The game presents a list of categories and a random letter.
-Each player must then come up with responses starting with that letter that fit into each of the categories.
+Each player must then come up with responses starting with that letter that fit each of the categories.
 Scattergories is best enjoyed with two to six players.

 Organize the category cards into sets.
 Each set should have one copy of every category list.